 Incoming Erasmus+ traineeships

-The EU Programme Countries are: Austria, Belgium, Bulgaria, Cyprus, Czech Republic, Germany, Denmark, Estonia, Spain, Finland, France, Greece, Croatia, Hungary, Ireland, Iceland, Italy, Liechtenstein, Lithuania, Luxembourg, Latvia, the former Yugoslav Republic of Macedonia, Malta, the Netherlands, Norway, Poland, Portugal, Romania, Sweden, Slovenia, Slovakia, Turkey, United Kingdom.
+Austria, Belgium, Bulgaria, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, the Netherlands, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden, United Kingdom.

-- Students must be registered at a higher education institution that has been awarded the Erasmus Charter for Higher Education (ECHE) and is in one of the EU Programme Countries
+- Students must be registered at a higher education institution that has been awarded the Erasmus Charter for Higher Education (ECHE) and is in one of the Erasmus+ Programme Countries

-- Students should be enrolled in studies leading to a recognised degree or other recognised tertiary level qualification, such as a Bachelor, a Master or a Doctorate
+- Students should be enrolled in studies leading to a recognised degree or other recognised tertiary level qualification, such as a bachelor, master or doctorate

 - Students who are finishing their studies at a higher education institution may apply to do an Erasmus+ traineeship as a recent graduate